cseid2001/ssh-honeypot-project/README.md

 `./U8uoKz7J`

 Purpose: This script may have been executed as a form of redundancy.
-Since the honeypot ssh shell is a fake shell, they would not be able to sucessfullu run their script.
+Since the honeypot ssh shell is a fake shell, they would not be able to sucessfully run their script.
 They may have decided to try running the script directly to see if that would work.

 ## Conclusion